joevandebilt/Legend-Of-Drongo/README.txt

 - Death in custom world moves player to random point at level 1 - FIXED v2.1.4
 - Saves will overwrite based on name, even if playing custom worlds - Fixed v2.1.3
 - Surprise Attack will only allow twice - FIXED v2.1.2
-- When enemy killed, they can still make a move - FIXED v2.2.6
+- When enemy killed, they can still make a move - FIXED v2.3.0
+- Double items being produced?
+Cell 8,6,1

 To Do: